wilhelmklopp/slack_spoof/README.md

 ## Setup and Environment variables:

+Disclaimer: For this to work, you need to have the right to add more Slack integrations for you team(i.e. be an Admin).

 To get started open the link behind the Deploy to Heroku button in a new tab and then follow the instructions here.

 ### INCOMING_URL